Julius Fromm: Nazi period

 Fromms' factory in Köpenick was almost completely destroyed by Allied Air raids, the remaining machinery was shipped to the Soviet Union, as it lay in the Soviet sector of Berlin.
 The Friedrichshagen factory continued to produce condoms, especially for the Red Army.

-The factories would have been returned to Fromm's family according to the Potsdam Agreement, however the company was nationalized by the Communist government.
+The factories should have been returned to Fromm's family according to the Potsdam Agreement, however the company was nationalized by the Communist government.

 In East Germany, Fromms condoms were produced by the Volkseigener Betrieb "Plastina", the brand was renamed to "Mondos".

 In West Germany, Julius Fromm's son Herbert Fromm was forced to pay DM 174,000 to Otto Metz-Randa for the rights to the name Fromm.
 Metz-Randa, Elisabeth von Epenstein's lover, had acquired these rights after the death of Göring's godfather, and managed to transform himself from a profiteer of "Entjudung" (de-jewification) to a victim of the National Socialist regime.
-Herbert Fromm licensed a Bremen company to produce Fromms condoms, which—now called Mapa—produces them to the present day.
+Herbert Fromm licensed a Bremen company to produce Fromms condoms, which are produced to the present day by Mapa GmbH, still under the brand name Fromms.